|Focus and Scope|

 |Peer Review Process|

-Jurnal Inovatif Manajemen Pendidikan Islam (JIMPI) (E-ISSN: 2828-1764, P-ISSN: 2827-783X) is a peer-reviewed journal, available in print and online and published twice a year (in May and October).
-This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (Program Studi Manajemen Pendidikan Islam Institut Agama Islam Darullughah Waddawah Bangil Pasuruan, East Java, Indonesia).
+This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer reviewers and the publisher (Educational Arabic Department, Faculty of Tarbiyah, Institut Agama Islam Darullughah Wadda’wah Bangil Pasuruan).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Jurnal Inovatif Manajemen Pendidikan Islam (JIMPI) is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Lughawiyyat: Jurnal Pendidikan Bahasa dan Sastra Arab is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It, therefore, is important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer-reviewer, the publisher, and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editors, the peer reviewers, the publisher, and the society.

-Islamic Faculty of Darullughah Waddawah University as the publisher of Jurnal Inovatif Manajemen Pendidikan Islam (JIMPI) takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-Likewise, the Faculty and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+Lughawiyyat: Jurnal Pendidikan Bahasa dan Sastra Arab takes its duties of guardianship over all stages of publishing extremely seriously and it recognizes the ethical and other responsibilities a journal publisher holds.
+It is committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.

-The editor of the Jurnal Inovatif Manajemen Pendidikan Islam (JIMPI) is responsible for deciding which of the articles submitted to the journal should be published.
+The editors of the Lughawiyyat: Jurnal Pendidikan Bahasa dan Sastra Arab is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.